CCQC/PES-Learn/docs/data_generation.md

     1. `gradient_header = "Cartesian Gradient:"`
     2. `gradient_footer = "allocating"`
     3. `grad_line_regex = "\s+\d+\s+(-?\d+\.\d+)\s+(-?\d+\.\d+)\s+(-?\d+\.\d+)"`
-Note the three capture groups corresponding to the x, y, and z floats, and the allowence of negative values `-?`
+Note the three capture groups corresponding to the x, y, and z floats, and the allowence of both positive and negative values with `-?`

 A more complicated example:
 ```